 When there’s no modulation and the main knob is at 12 o’clock then no pitch shift is applied.
 Fully CCW results in a drop in pitch of 2 octaves.
 Fully CW results in a rise in pitch of 2 octaves.

 The knob is calibrated in semitones so the range is -24 to +24.
 Note the pitch shift indicated by the tooltips is the base value before any modulation is applied.

-This is all controlled by a slide switch marked O M D U. This is obviously rather cryptic but you’ll soon get the hang of it (and having full-form buttons would have taken up an awful lot of space in an already crowded GUI).
+Quantization and arpeggiation modes are selected using a slide switch marked OMDU.
+This label is obviously rather cryptic but you’ll soon get the hang of it (and having full-form buttons would have taken up an awful lot of space in an already crowded GUI).

 O = Off Mode

 When the switch is in the O setting no quantization is applied so grains can have any pitch.
 This mode is suitable for more abstract kinds of sounds, special effects and so on.
 Although if you feed the V/OCT input with a pitch CV that is correctly tuned then you will get musical results when no modulation is applied.

 M = Monophonic Mode

 When the switch is in the M setting then quantization is applied so that grains will have a more musical sound.
 If nothing is connected to the QUANTIZE socket then the pitch is adjusted to match the nearest semitone.
 In other words pitches are forced to fit the chromatic scale.

 However if an S-Poly chord or scale signal is plugged into the QUANTIZE socket then the pitch will be adjusted to fit the chord or scale.